Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

 - Do not give out your account information, password, or username,

-- Do not leave your PC unattended while you are in the bank's Internet Banking site,
+- Do not leave your PC unattended while you are using the bank's Internet Banking site,

-- Never leave your account information or password within range of others, and
+- Never leave your account information or password unsecured or viewable by others, and

 - Do not send privileged account information (account number, password, etc.) in any public or general email system.